 The decision to adopt the Rotaract program came at a time when student protests worldwide were of growing concern to Rotarians.
 The Rotaract program was adopted not only as means of keeping former Interactors within the Rotary family, but as a means of channeling the energies of young adults into positive activities that

 could benefit their communities.

-A special committee was convened to design the new service club program for young adults during 1966.
-After polling students at the University of Houston, Texas, USA, the committee decided that “Rotaract” would be the best name for the program – a combination of the words “Rotary” and “action.”
-Coincidentally, the service club at the University of North Carolina had already adopted the name in 1966, but they coined it as a combination of the names “Rotary” and “Interact.”
-The committee also decided that young women should be allowed to join on equal standing with male members at the discretion of the sponsoring Rotary club.
+After polling students at the University of Houston, Texas, USA, the committee decided that “Rotaract” would be the best name for the program – a combination of the words “Rotary” and “Action”.
+It was also decided that young women should be allowed to join on equal standing with male members at the discretion of the sponsoring Rotary Club.

 Today, Rotaract continues to experience phenomenal growth.
-There are currently more than 7,600 Rotaract clubs in more than 158 countries, with an estimated membership of more than 176,000 Rotaractors.
+There are currently more than 7,500 Rotaract Clubs in more than 170 countries, with an estimated membership of more than 200,000 Rotaractors.
 As the program continues to grow, Rotaractors repeatedly show that they are prepared for “Fellowship Through Service.”